 ABC is governed by a Board of permanent and nominated representatives from media owners, media buyers, advertisers and industry trade bodies.
-The rules governing what ABC measures and reports are called Reporting Standards (sometimes referred to as ‘audit rules’).
+The rules governing what ABC measures and reports are called Reporting Standards.
 Changes to these rules are discussed and agreed, usually through consensus, by the relevant Reporting Standards Group, in line with the needs of the industry.
-ABC management’s role is to facilitate and implement the results of these discussions, acting as the Secretariat of the Reporting Standards Groups; it is not to make the rules or take decisions about what is or is not allowed.
-(N.B.
-While the constitution of JICWEBS, the body that sets the standards for digital media, is somewhat different, the basic principles of its operation are the same.)
+ABC's role is to facilitate and implement the results of these discussions, it is not to make the rules or take decisions about what is or is not allowed.

-- How does ABC data differ to NRS data?
-ABC audits circulation using a census (counting) based approach i.e. the number of copies of a publication sold or distributed free of charge.
-NRS provides an estimate of the number and type readers of a publication by using panel based (research) approach.
+- How does ABC data differ to NRS/AMP data?
+ABC uses a census (counting) based approach i.e. the number of copies of a publication sold or distributed free of charge.
+NRS/AMP provides an estimate of the number and type readers of a publication by using panel based (research) approach.